 We Three Kings

-This is a traditional Christmas carol, and is much older than most of the songs on this list, but it works well as a jazz waltz, with the darker minor key opening contrasting nicely with the more uplifting major key section.
+We Three Kings is a traditional Christmas carol, and is much older than most of the songs on this list.
+Tit works well, though, as a jazz waltz, with the darker minor key opening contrasting nicely with the more uplifting major key section.

 Ramsey Lewis interpreted this on his 1964 trio album More Sounds of Christmas, while Wynton Marsalis’ Jazz at Lincoln Center Orchestra utilises some slightly surprising free jazz textures on their eerie 2015 rendition.